 2. Improperly Sealed Openings

-Many homeowners believe that this only happens in older homes, but we have found improper sealing even in new construction.
-If pipes venting to an attic are not properly sealed, it lets in warmer air, causing that condensation to build up.
+Many homeowners believe this only happens in older homes, but we’ve found improper sealing even in new construction.
+If pipes venting to an attic aren’t properly sealed, it lets in warmer air, causing that condensation to build up.

-Fixing this problem usually involves sealing areas where exterior air is finding its way into the spot where your main AC system is housed.
-You’ll want to utilize a high-quality sealant or you’ll just find yourself having to do it all over again within a few months or a year.
+Fixing this problem usually involves sealing areas where exterior air is getting into the spot where your main AC system is housed.
+You’ll want to use a high-quality sealant or you’ll just end up having to do it again within a few months or a year.

 3. Does Your HVAC Lack Proper Insulation?